georgexyz19/inkscapetutorial.org/content/posts/extension8_lxml_basic.md

 The Inkscape `SVG` files are in xml format.
 When we write an Inkscape extension, we could write the code to parse the xml, modify the content, and send it back to Inkscape.
 Or we can use other well designed and tested code for xml parsing and handling.
-Generally speaking, reusing other people's existing code saves programming time.
+In most cases, reusing existing code is a good thing which saves time.
 The drawback is that we have to spend time to learn how to use existing code.

 The [lxml](https://lxml.de/)